Unit Five

 2. The only way to live in a free society consistently — and especially, to help bring one about in the first place — is to live according to rationality.

 3. The very essence of living free — of making all one’s own choices for oneself — involves a high sense of self–esteem and self–reliance; a rational pride in one’s own accomplishments and a strong will to manage one’s own life rationally and independently.
-In contrast the very essence of a religious life is that the individual subjects themselves to and prostrates themselves before an alleged supreme being, deliberately trying to enslave themselves to Him.
+In contrast the very essence of a religious life is that the individual subjects themselves to and prostrates themselves before an alleged supreme being, deliberately trying to enslave themselves to him.

 One is most reluctant to turn anyone away from a deeply–cherished belief; but that third point makes it formidably difficult to reconcile religion — which all agree rests upon faith, not rational analysis — with freedom — which does rest firmly upon rational analysis.
 The religious will have to work this paradox out for themselves.